 Who Should Attend?
-Leaders looking for positive, uplifting answers to tough inner challenges in their work or their life.
+Leaders looking for positive, uplifting answers to tough inner challenges in their work or their life; who know they can be more and want to be more.

 The goal of all of this work is to find new meaning, joy, hope and courage from within, directly addressing the underlying darkness of the times or oneself.
-Each participant has the opportunity to use transformative leadership questions as a tool to find their true presence, purpose and identity.
+Each participant has the opportunity to use transformative leadership questions as a tool to find their true presence, purpose, power and identity.
 Participants bring inquiries such as:

-- Should I stay or should I leave? - Why has my work lost its value for me and what do I want to do about it? - I'm experiencing strong emotions and feel overwhelmed.
-How do I manage? - Am I settling for work or life conditions that don't serve me or my fulfillment? - How do I address a sense of powerlessness to make meaningful systemic change? - How do I sustain myself during a time of personal loss, emptiness or pain? - How do I address my sense of being stuck, isolated or disconnected? - I experience an indistinct malaise, anxiety and ambiguity.
+- As a leader, how do I release my own full potentials?
+How do I get started?
+What are my next steps toward a new phase of my life and work? - Why has my current work lost its value for me and what do I want to do about that? - I am proud of my achievements, but that is not enough anymore.
+Am I settling for work or life conditions that don't serve me or my fulfillment? - How do I know if I should stay or if I should leave? - I'm experiencing strong emotions and feel overwhelmed.
+How do I meet such tough feelings? - How do I address a sense of powerlessness to make meaningful systemic change? - How do I sustain myself during a time of personal loss, transition, emptiness or sorrow? - How do I address my sense of being stuck, isolated or disconnected? - I experience an indistinct malaise, anxiety and ambiguity.
 What do I do about that? - How do I become more grounded?
 Courageous?
-More authentic with myself and others? - How do I deal with the political realities of my organizational life?
+More authentic with self and others? - How do I deal with the political realities of my organizational life?

 Questions like these hold journeys for us - or hold them up -- calling us to become the people and leaders we are meant to be.
 They can't be answered with a one-size-fits-all formula.
 Instead, they cause us to turn inward to meaningful introspection to find new, enriching creative directions and reclaim our true sense of personal agency.
 If you are ready to do the work, The River Listens is waiting for you.